kanikag7/Movie-Trailer-website/README.md

 For a demo, check out <http://kanikag7.github.io/Movie-Trailer-website/fresh_tomatoes.html>!

 ## Quick Start
 After downloading the project files, a movie trailer page can be created by importing [media.py](https://github.com/kanikag7/Movie-Trailer-website/blob/master/movie/media.py) and [fresh_tomatoes.py](https://github.com/kanikag7/Movie-Trailer-website/blob/master/movie/fresh_tomatoes.py) at the start of your Python script.
-Then create idividual Movie objects by calling media.Movie() and supplying it with four arguments -- title,storyline, poster_url, and trailer_url.
+Then create idividual Movie objects by calling media.Movie() and supplying it with arguments -- title, poster_url, and trailer_url.
 Lastly, to generate the movie trailers page, call fresh_tomatoes.open_movies_page() and supply it with a list of the movie objects you created.

 ```
 import media